Derived equivalences of gentle algebras via Fukaya categories: Derived equivalences between stacky curves

-Note the resulting surface has two special boundary components equipped with $r_0$ and $r_n$ marked points, respectively (there are no other marked points on the other boundary components).
-The boundary components that arise because of the gluing are from $n-1$ groups, so that components in the $i$th group are in bijection with cycles in the cycle decomposition of the commutator $[\sigma_i,\tau]\in \mathfrak{S}_{r_i}$, where $\tau$ is the cyclic permutation $j\mapsto j-1$.
+Note that the resulting surface has two special boundary components equipped with $r_0$ and $r_n$ marked points, respectively (there are no other marked points on the other boundary components).
+There are also other boundary components that arise in the process of gluing.
+Namely, for each $i=1,\ldots,n-1$, the boundary components situated between the $i$th and the $(i+1)$st annuli are in bijection with cycles in the cycle decomposition of the commutator $[\sigma_i,\tau]\in \mathfrak{S}_{r_i}$, where $\tau$ is the cyclic permutation $j\mapsto j-1$.

-We equip each annulus with the standard line field that has zero winding numbers on both boundary components.
-These line fields glue into a line field $\eta$ on the surface $\Sigma^{lin}(r_0,\ldots,r_n;\sigma_1,\ldots,\sigma_{n-1})$.
-More precisely, we take $\eta$ that corresponds to the horizontal direction in Figure \ref{strips}.
+We equip $\Sigma^{lin}(r_0,\ldots,r_n;\sigma_1,\ldots,\sigma_{n-1})$ with a line field $\eta$ that corresponds to the horizontal direction in Figure \ref{strips}.
+Note that its restriction to each annulus is the standard line field that has zero winding numbers on both boundary components (this is the same choice of a line field that was made in \cite[Sec.\ 2]{LP-pwrap}).

-It is easy to see that the boundary invariants of $\eta$ are given as follows.
-For the two special boundary components the winding numbers are equal to zero, so the corresponding invariant is $2$.
-For a boundary component corresponding to a $k$-cycle in the cycle decomposition of $[\sigma_i,\tau]$ the winding number is $-2k$, so the invariant is $2-2k$.
+It is easy to see that the winding numbers of $\eta$ on boundary components are given as follows.
+For the two special boundary components the winding numbers are equal to zero.
+For a boundary component corresponding to a $k$-cycle in the cycle decomposition of $[\sigma_i,\tau]$, the winding number is $-2k$.

+We are going to prove that in fact all winding numbers associated with $\eta$ are even.
+For this it is useful to construct a graph

+which is a homotopy retract of the surface.
+Namely, we take one vertex in the interior of each annulus: this gives us $n$ vertices $v_1,\ldots,v_n$.
+Then we add a loop $\ga_i$ at each $v_i$, corresponding to the vertical circle in the $i$th annulus.
+Then for each of the $r_i$ strips connecting the $i$th annulus with the $(i+1)$st we add an edge from $v_i$ to $v_{i+1}$.